Skip to main content

 CherryMild, slightly sweet, dark colorPoultry, pork, duckFish (cherry can taste metallic at high temp)

-MesquiteVery bold, earthy, almost bitterBeef, Texas-style brisketLong cooks (mesquite gets harsh over hours — better for hot/fast)
+MesquiteVery bold, earthy, almost bitterBeef, Texas-style brisketLong cooks.
+Mesquite gets harsh over hours.
+Better for hot and fast.

 The stall is the most common source of confusion and panic for backyard pitmasters.
 Understanding it eliminates most failed cooks.